DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-provisioning.png)

 5. To add a new "Certificate Authority" click on "Add Certificate".
+To know why you may want to add a new Certificate Authority, [click here.](/reference/certificate-authority)

 ![KEYNOA](/img/KEYNOA/Thingsboard/AddCert.png)